ClairBerlin/managair/Readme.md

 To start development work right away, it would be convenient if important data was preloaded into the DB already.
 This is what [Django fixtures](https://docs.djangoproject.com/en/3.1/howto/initial-data/) are for.
 Fixture files are JSON files that contain data in a format that can be directly importet into the DB.
 They are available for the individual applications in their `fixture` folders.
 To set up the the application for development, load the fixtures as follows:

-- `docker exec -it managair_server python3 manage.py loaddata user_manager/fixtures/user-fixtures.json`
+- `python3 manage.py loaddata user_manager/fixtures/user-fixtures.json`
-- `docker exec -it managair_server python3 manage.py loaddata core/fixtures/inventory
+- `python3 manage.py loaddata core/fixtures/inventory-fixtures.json`
--fixtures.json`
-- `docker exec -it managair_server python3 manage.py loaddata core/fixtures/data-fixtures.json`
+- `python3 manage.py loaddata core/fixtures/data-fixtures.json`

 Make sure to respect the order because of foreign-key constraints.
+When Managair is executed in a docker container, the above commends must be executed inside the container; e.g., via `docker exec`.
+If you run _Clair Stack_, which is built atop docker swarm, you can use the `manage-py.sh` shell script to execute your Django management command inside the correct container.

 ## OpenAPI Schema